Jack-Chou-HZ/MyEnergy/README.md

      Or some shell scripts such as `makeuprelease.sh`
      2. The src directory is the root directory of project source codes.
 It contains all non-3rd-party source codes(except the `libs` directory which contains 3rd-party source codes and some stylesheets in `styles` directory)
      3. The downgraded directory contains \*.js files downgraded by babel cli into ECMAScript 5th edition (browser friendly)
+2. Interesting is: the ./src directory is ready to be served to the nginx http protocol (after running `yarn make`)